Istiak-Alam/Datacamp-Projects/Python Projects/Smartphone Procurement Analytics Workflow/README.md

 ## 📌 Project Overview

-This project delivers a production-grade analytics workflow for optimizing smartphone procurement at a global university.
-From raw specifications and prices to clean, analysis-ready datasets and impactful visualizations, it enables transparent and data-driven decision-making.
+This project presents a production-grade data analytics solution for optimizing smartphone procurement at a global university.
+It covers the entire workflow: from raw device specifications and prices, through robust data cleaning and feature engineering, to reusable business-ready visualizations.
+Every aspect is designed to ensure procurement decisions are transparent, data-driven, and scalable across thousands of employees and models.

 ---